kagruber2412/RIntroduction/RMarkdown.md

 - `output: html_notebook` (generates an html notebook)

 **NOTE:**
 * Notebooks are **previewed**.
 (A preview is a rendered html copy of the content displayed in the editor.
-Consequently, unlike Knit, Preview does not run any R code chunks.
+Consequently, unlike *Knit*, *Preview* does not run any R code chunks.
 Instead, the output of the chunk - when it was last run in the editor - is displayed.)
 * For R Markdown documents, all the code is sent to the console at once, but for R Notebooks, only one line at a time is sent.
 Allows execution to stop if a line raises an error.

 ### Table of contents